SemanticMediaWiki/SemanticExtraSpecialProperties/docs/01-extension.md

 ### Property definition expansion

-Expand the property definition in `definitions.json` with something like:
+Expand the property definition in file "definitions.json" with something like:

 * `_ETX1` defines an external reference
 * `id` (`___EXT1`) defines the internal reference for values that are stored and fetched from